liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 2. Open intermediate.java, hit run.
 Follow Console prompts to simulate errors.
 3. Open Client.java, hit run.
 4. Follow Prompts in console.
 	i.
+If the server is on another computer enter "n" else enter "y"
+			1. If no is selected enter the IP address of the server in the format X.X.X.X where x can be 1-3 digits long ex.
+125.733.6.56
+			2. If you do not know the IP address of the server go onto the server computer and Google "get my ip".
+It will be the first result
+	i.
 Choose (t)est to turn on test mode. ii.
-Choose (v)erbose mode to turn off verbose mode if you don't want detailed print statments about received and sent data packets. iii.
+Choose (v)erbose mode to turn off verbose mode if you don't want detailed print statements about received and sent data packets. iii.
 Choose (r)ead or (w)rite.
 5. Enter file name to start transfer.